Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 • Selenium Grid – It helps run multiple tests in parallel on multiple machines and browsers.

-In this article we will see how we can use Python to automate Selenium tests using Selenium WebDriver.
+In this article, we will see how to use Selenium Python to automate tests using Selenium WebDriver Python.

 Setting Up Selenium With Python